 The tradition of ‘The Iron Ring’ begin in the year 1922 after a group of Montréal-based engineers met to consider implementing a code of ethics, and a vehicle to provide guidance to new professionals.
 Some say this was in response to the tragic collapse of the Quebec Bridge that crossed the lower Saint Lawrence River between Sainte-Foy and Lévis, Quebec.

 The bridge collapsed twice (1907 and 1916) and took 88 lives.
 It is believed to have fallen as a result of engineering flaws.
 The metal used to construct the traditional Iron Ring was said to come from the iron beams of this bride debris.
-Designed in the 1920s, the Iron Ring is believed to be a symbolic of the great responsibility that new engineers held in their hands – literally.
+Designed in the 1920s, the Iron Ring is believed to be a symbol of the great responsibility that new engineers held in their hands – literally.

 The ‘Ring’ Ceremony